Salamasina

-Family History
+Family history

 Salamāsina descended from several powerful royal bloodlines.
 Her mother, Vaetoefaga, was an extremely highborn noblewoman who enjoyed a lofty position in both Samoan and Tongan societies.
-Vaetoefaga's father was the Tu‘i Tonga Kau‘ulufonua II (a son of Tu'i Tonga Kau'ulufonua I and the Samoan noblewoman Vainu'ulasi) and her mother was Taupoimāsina (the daughter of high chief Lefono of Amoa, Savai'i).
+Vaetoefaga's father was the Tu‘i Tonga Kau‘ulufonua II (a son of Tu‘i Tonga Kau‘ulufonua I and the Samoan noblewoman Vainu‘ulasi) and her mother was Taupoimāsina (the daughter of high chief Lefono of Amoa, Savai‘i).

-As a teenager Vaetoefaga became the tenth and last wife of the Samoan paramount sovereign chief of Ā'ana, Tui Ā‘ana Tamaalelagi, with whom she conceived their daughter Salamāsina.
+As a teenager Vaetoefaga became the tenth and last wife of the Samoan paramount sovereign chief of Ā‘ana, Tui Ā‘ana Tamaalelagi, with whom she conceived their daughter Salamāsina.
 One of Tamaalelagi's royal attendants named Utufanunutunutu traveled to the Tongan island of Tongatapu with the intent of securing Vaetoefaga as Tamaalelagi's wife.
 He deceived her family with fantastical stories about the land and people of Samoa and succeeded in arranging the marriage and an impressive dowry.
 As part of the arrangement, Vaetoefaga's brother Ulualofaigā was given political concessions in Fagaloa (in Atua district).
-Vaetoefaga prompted the construction of the Tui Ā‘ana's “unofficial” residence (akin to a vacation home) near Vaialua in Nofoali‘i, A‘ana after being threatened by the families of Tamaalelagi's other wives.
+Vaetoefaga prompted the construction of the Tui Ā‘ana's "unofficial" residence (akin to a vacation home) near Vaialua in Nofoali‘i, A‘ana after being threatened by the families of Tamaalelagi's other wives.
 Vaetoefaga left Nu‘uausala (the Tui Ā‘ana's residence in Leulumoega) to seek refuge among her Tongan relatives who had settled in the villages allotted to her brother (Tamasese 2004:10).
-Her home was named Afeafe-o-Vaetoefaga (“refuge of Vaetoefaga) to commemorate this fearful time of persecution and conflict between the budding Tongan community and the established Samoan factions.
+Her home was named Afeafe-o-Vaetoefaga ("refuge of Vaetoefaga") to commemorate this fearful time of persecution and conflict between the budding Tongan community and the established Samoan factions.

 Life

-Salamāsina’s mother, Vaetoefaga, returned to Tonga and entrusted Salamāsina to the safe-keeping of Levalasi So‘oa‘emalelagi.
-So'oa'emalelagi was the principal wife of the paramount sovereign of the Atua district, Tui Ātua Māta‘utia, and Salamāsina was raised as their own daughter.
+Salamāsina's mother, Vaetoefaga, returned to Tonga and entrusted her to the safe-keeping of Levalasi So‘oa‘emalelagi, who was the principal wife of the paramount sovereign of the Atua district, Tui Ātua Māta‘utia, and Salamāsina was raised as their own daughter.

 Adulthood and reign

-She was betrothed as a youth to marry a chief named Tonumaipe‘a Tapumanaia in order to form a political alliance with the influential Tonumaipe‘a faction of Savai‘i.
+She was betrothed as a youth to marry a chief named Tonumaipe‘a Tapumanaia in order to form a political alliance with the influential Tonumaipe‘a faction of Savaiʻi.
 However, Salamāsina eloped with the man of her choice, the untitled Alapepe.
 Their relationship brought forth a daughter named Lupefofoaivaoese, who grew to become Tui Ā‘ana and the ancestress of several prominent Samoan families, including the line that would rule Samoa until the death of Safeofafine.
-Alapepe was pursued by the furious Tonumaipe‘a clan to Tongatapu, where he was killed for “defiling” the taupou.
+Alapepe was pursued by the furious Tonumaipe‘a clan to Tongatapu, where he was killed for "defiling" the taupou.

 Salamāsina also had a son by Tapumanaia, who was named after his father.
 He later received the Sātele title of the Salani and Sālesātele villages in Falealili, Atua, ‘Upolu.